frintjs/frint/packages/frint-react/README.md

 ### Observing Region's data

 In previous example, we showed you how to access Region's data via `RegionService`.
-Now let's see how we can pass it to your App's component too:
+Now let's see how we can pass it to your App's component too.

+All Region props but `children` and `className` are forwarded to the App's component by default.
+However, if you prefer a reactive approach:

 ```js
 import { map } from 'rxjs/operators/map';